MXClyde/mendix-kubernetes-azure/README.md

 **Azure DevOps**
 ![Azure DevOps REST API ](images/sc_api.png)

 The URL of this Service Connection is the project URL appended with _apis:

 When configuring the Service Connection  you should enter your username combined with the PAT as Password/Token Key.

 **Azure DevOps Release Mgmt**
-![Azure DevOps Release Mgmt REST API ](images/sc_apirm.png) The configuration of this Service Connection is identical, with one exception: the hostname in the URL is vsrm.dev.azure.com instead of dev.azure.com:
+![Azure DevOps Release Mgmt REST API ](images/sc_apirm.png)

+The configuration of this Service Connection is identical, with one exception: the hostname in the URL is vsrm.dev.azure.com instead of dev.azure.com:

 **Kubernetes Service Connection**

 Finally, we need to create a Service Connection that allows Azure DevOps to connect to our Kubernetes cluster.
+Create a Service Connection of the type Kubernetes.
+The field KubeConfig should contain the contents of the kubectl config file which you can find in "your home/profile directory/.kube/config".

+**Note down the GUIDs of all four Service Connections**

 **Importing the initial deployment pipelne**